 Remind your customers of their booking and keep their booking on schedule.
-There is nothing more frustrating than showing up to the mechanic and finding out that the car is still an hour away from being done.
-Simple text ETA reminders can help differentiate yourself from your competition resulting in greater customer acquisition.
+There is nothing more frustrating than showing up to the mechanic and finding out that the car is still an hour away from being completed.
+Simple ETA reminders can help differentiate yourself from the competition - resulting in greater customer acquisition.

 Get personal with your customers:

 Simple check-ups once or twice a year with customers via email, phone or text can give you a great advantage over other workshops.

 Give the car a quick clean:

 This is as basic as giving the car a quick hose or vacuum.
 The majority of workshops do not provide a cleaning to customer cars which means you can capitalise and provide a point of difference.

 There are many different methods you can use to acquire and retain customers for your workshop.
 Using the recommendations above we believe you will enhance your workshop customer acquisition.